TechnicallyWeb3/hardhat-build/README.md

 ## Interface Directives

 Interface directives are special comments that control how the interface is generated.
-All directives start with `/// !interface`.
+All directives start with `/// @custom:interface`.

 ### Required Directives